 In addition to classes, OPIE offers opportunities to:

-• get personalized one-on-one tutoring in OPIE’s pronunciation lab and writing lab.
+• get personalized, free one-on-one tutoring in OPIE’s pronunciation lab and writing lab.

 • use the latest computer resources in our Language Resource Center (LRC).